phetdam/coding-interview-prep/README.rst

 Mostly a way for me to learn or refresh my knowledge of different programming languages, their corresponding build systems, and exercise some design thinking when implementing things in different languages.
-Source code is [#]_ separated by language into different subprojects.
+Source code is separated by language [#]_ into different subprojects located in the appropriately named top-level directories.

 Note that originally, this repo was named ``coding-interview-prep``, with ``pdcip`` chosen as the namespace and library name in each language